sunpy/ndcube/joss_paper/paper.md

 cropping (by real world coordinates), reprojecting to new WCS transformations, visualization, rebinning data, arithmetic operations, and more.
-All these methods manipulate the data, coordinates, and supporting data (e.g. uncertainties) simultaneously and self-consistently, thus relieving users of well-defined, but tedious and error-prone tasks.
+All these methods manipulate the data, coordinates, and supporting data (e.g. uncertainties) simultaneously and self-consistently.
+This relieves users of well-defined, but tedious and error-prone tasks.

 `NDCubeSequence` is designed to handle multiple `NDCube` instances that are arranged in some order.